A Wake-Up Call If you Want Big Gift Basket Sales

 I was great at making quality designs (not at first, but it happened over time).
 After a while, I got to the point where I began selling to entertainers, politicians, and similar people with more money than time.

 Selling to my neighbors wasn’t in the cards, because I knew that my neighbors were not only on tight budgets, they were also the type to make their own gift baskets.
-In other words, neighbors were not within my target market.
+In other words, neighbors were not my target market.

 When you own a business, you have to commit to finding quality buyers just as you commit to finding quality products.
 That’s how you make money in this industry.